NEXTracker: Tracking the Future of Solar with a $70 Price Target

 Company Background and Competition

-Founded in 2013 by Dan Shugar, NEXTracker provides advanced tracking technology to ensure solar farms can operate efficiently by capturing the sun's energy throughout the day.
+Founded in 2013 by Dan Shugar, NEXTracker provides advanced solar tracking technology that rotates photovoltaic panels throughout the day to follow the sun's path across the sky.
+This tracking capability increases energy capture by 20 to 25% compared to fixed-tilt solar installations, making it a critical technology for utility-scale solar farms seeking to maximize output per acre.
 NEXTracker went public through an IPO in 2023, increasing efforts to advance solar energy capabilities.

 The company has over 25 manufacturing locations within the U.S., with facilities in India, Europe, Australia, and Latin America.
 The business has seen serious revenue growth over the last three years with a CAGR of 30%.